kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 When receiving Transport Parameters not defined in QUIC version 1, receivers MUST ignore them unless they are specified to be usable on QUIC Services for Streams.

+## max_frame_size Transport Parameter

+The `max_frame_size` Transport Parameter (0xTBD) is a variable-length integer value specifying the maximum size of the QUIC frame that the peer can send, in the unit of bytes.

+The initial value of the `max_frame_size` Transport Parameter is 16384.

+The maximum frame size can only be increased by sending the Transport Parameter.
+It cannot be decreased.
+When receiving a value below the minimum, receivers MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

+Endpoints MUST NOT send QUIC frames that exceed the maximum declared by the peer.

+When receiving QUIC frames that exceed the declared maximum, receivers MUST close the connection with an error of type FRAME_ENCODING_ERROR.

 # Closing the Connection